A Primer On Organic Reactions

 - How can we use electron densities to tell plausible (or implausible) reactions?

 - Resonance.
-What the hell is it?
+What the heck is it?

 - How do we tell which resonance forms are significant and which are not?